Welcome to the Office of the Franklin County Appraiser

 Annual 17% Review

 DUE TO COVID 19, appraisers will identify themselves and conduct an exterior review of the property.
 They MAY leave a questionnaire.
 COMPLETION and return of the questionnaire is appreciated.
 The County Appraisers Office is required to annually inspect 17% of all real estate parcels in Franklin County and 100% in a 6 year cycle.
-The review process consists of County Review Appraisers measuring the property, knocking on the door and asking basic questions such as the number of bedrooms, bathrooms, etc...
-Our staff will begin the annual review in April of 2021.
+The review process consists of County Review Appraisers measuring the property, knocking on the door and asking basic questions such as the number of bedrooms, bathrooms, and living area.
+Our staff will begin the annual review in April of 2022.

 All Appraisers must abide by Statutory deadlines as described within the

 State of Kansas PROPERTY TAX CALENDAR

 Kansas county appraisers are appointed to a four year term of office by resolution of the County Commission.